-How are benefits and tax credits paid
+Payment of benefits and tax credits

 If you have problems opening an account, or payment by this method will be difficult for you, see under the heading Difficulties opening or managing an account.

 Council Tax Reduction is usually paid by a reduction in your Council Tax bill.
 Housing Benefit may be paid by a reduction in your rent if you are a local authority tenant, and it is sometimes paid direct to your landlord in other circumstances.
-Otherwise Housing Benefit will be paid to you by cheque or into an account.
-If you have problems opening an account, or payment by this method will be difficult for you, see under the heading Difficulties opening or managing an account.
+Otherwise your local council will usually pay your Housing Benefit by cheque or into an account.
+If you ask them, some councils will agree to pay you by cheque instead.

 When you claim benefit, the office which decides your claim will also decide how you should be paid.
 You cannot appeal about the way your benefit is paid, but if it causes you problems, you should complain.